 \subsection{A new proof of the full MacMahon formula}

 In this subsection, by using the Theorem \ref{thm:main ex}, we give a new proof of the full MacMahon formula, which gives the partition function of the plane partitions restricted in a box.

-The very beginning proof of the full MacMahon formula can be seen in \cite{Mc} by MacMahon.
+The very first proof of the full MacMahon formula can be seen in \cite{Mc} by MacMahon.
 Later, directly using Schur functions to obtain this formula was obtained by Stanley (see Theorem 7.21.7 in \cite{S99}).
-By virtue of the methods of Schur process and the crystal melting model, in \cite{OR03} and \cite{ORV}, they gave a new proof of the MacMahon formula only for the $N=\infty$ case.
-This is because dealing with the $z-$axis direction is much more complicated than other two directions.
+By virtue of the methods of the Schur process and the crystal melting model, in \cite{OR03} and \cite{ORV}, they gave a new proof of the MacMahon formula only for the $N=\infty$ case.
+This is because dealing with the $z$-axis direction is much more complicated than the other two directions.
 For example, in Section 3.4 in \cite{ORV}, especially in their equation (3.16), they said that they should let $N_3=\infty$ (which corresponds to $N=\infty$ in our paper) from the very beginning for obtaining the vacuum expectation value formula.
 Also, the similar method was used in \cite{FW07,V07,V09} to study other types of plane partitions.
 They generalized the MacMahon formula to the shifted plane partitions and the $(q,t)$-deformed case.
 However, all their results are stated for $N=\infty$, even for the original MacMahon formula case, which corresponds to partition functions of plane partitions without height restriction.
-It is all because that from the formula in terms of vacuum expectation value, the three directions look very different and the $z-$axis direction looks much more complicated than other two directions, even they should be symmetric in terms of the rotation and taking mirror of the plane partitions.
-Our approach of deriving the full MacMahon formula is motivated by the gluing rule of topological vertex.
-To be precisely, we use the symmetry of plane partitions with perpendicular type boundaries to transfer the height restriction to glue a new topological vertex, and use our formula \eqref{eqn:Z^(N,infty,L) main} to deal with the terms appeared in the gluing rule.
+It is all because from the formula in terms of vacuum expectation value, the three directions look very different and the $z$-axis direction looks much more complicated than the other two directions, even though they should be symmetric via the rotation and taking mirror of the plane partitions.
+Our approach to derive the full MacMahon formula is motivated by the gluing rule of the topological vertex.
+To be precise, we use the symmetry of plane partitions with perpendicular type boundaries to transfer the height restriction to glue a new topological vertex, and use our formula \eqref{eqn:Z^(N,infty,L) main} to deal with the terms that appeared in the gluing rule.